Cyber Wellness is about the proactive and positive use of the internet, social and mobile applications.

 Cyber Wellness Advocate Partners

-We are open for collaboration with other advocates, brands, NGOs to advance our common interests, despite the differences in the nature of our initiatives.
+We are open to collaboration with other advocates, brands, NGOs to advance our common interests, despite the differences in the nature of our initiatives.

 More needs to be done

-My Facebook account, Page and this blog has become a help line/ chat support for parents, kiddos and other victims of cyber abuse who are seeking help.
+My Facebook account, Page, and this blog have become helpline/ chat support for parents, kiddos, and other victims of cyber abuse who are seeking help.
 I personally brought the experiences of these victims to DOJ.
-The need right now is have a facility for victims to talk to someone anonymously but freely (while they are still embarrassed, confused and not confident yet to disclose their identities).
-Some would like to commit suicide, others (victims and their parents) are ashamed because of scandalous videos or nude photos involve.
-To add disappointment to rather awful experience, when they visit a women and child protection unit of PNP, or the Cybercrime units of either PNP and NBI, the victims alleged that they were advised by these agencies that it’ll be difficult and expensive to identify the culprit, discouraging them on the process.
+The need right now is to have a facility for victims to talk to someone anonymously but freely (while they are still embarrassed, confused, and not confident yet to disclose their identities).
+Some would like to commit suicide, others (victims and their parents) are ashamed because of scandalous videos or nude photos involved.
+To add disappointment to rather awful experience, when they visit women and child protection unit of PNP or the Cybercrime units of either PNP and NBI, the victims alleged that they were advised by these agencies that it’ll be difficult and expensive to identify the culprit, discouraging them on the process.
 Here’s hoping that DOJ will be able to address these concerns in the future.

 How You Can Participate?